mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 **Setting up your Agile Scrum team**

-To work in Mendix, we recommend working in an Agile Scrum Team that is already familiar with the Agile Framework (if needed, refer to this [Agile Awareness Learning Path)](https://academy.mendix.com/link/paths/110/Agile-Awareness).
+To work in Mendix, we recommend working in an Agile Scrum Team that is already familiar with the Agile Framework (if needed, refer to this [Agile Awareness guide)](https://academy.mendix.com/link/paths/110/Agile-Awareness).
 This framework allows development teams to collaborate better, respond to change, and continuously incorporate user feedback.

 It’s important to have small cross-functional teams to make sure that knowledge of all aspects is available within the team with all roles being covered.
 If needed, a person can take on multiple roles as long as they have the skills, expertise, and time to commit to each role.